On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Proof of Theorem .

 Indeed, this follows from the fact that the set $\mathcal C\cap V_2$ is defined in coordinates $(x,y)$ by the very same formula as the set $\mathcal C\cap V_1$ (we mean formula~\eqref{vosmiug1}).
-Hence, the first part of the lemma is proved.
+Hence, the first statement of the lemma is proved.

-In order to prove the second claim of the lemma, i.e. the formula
+In order to prove the second statement of the lemma, i.e. the formula

-it suffices to replace $\varepsilon$ by $0$ in calculations carried out in the proof of the first claim.
-Hence the proof of the first lemma is finished. \end{proof}
+it suffices first to replace $\varepsilon$ by $0$ in calculations carried out in the proof of the first statement.
+This gives the inequality $\mathcal H^2(\mathcal C\cap W_0)\geq 12\sqrt{2}-16$.
+The reciprocal inequality is a simple exercise in planar geometry.
+It is left to the reader as an exercise.
+Hence, the proof of the first lemma is finished. \end{proof}